Features » July 26, 2010

 That leads to a seeming paradox: Higher labor costs can make a country more, not less, competitive.
 In many ways, the United States and the UK got out of manufacturing because their labor costs were too low.
 I have spent my life watching plants close in Milwaukee and Waukegan, where skilled labor was paid $26 an hour, only to reopen in Georgia and North Carolina, where it was paid $8 an hour.
 While still fighting over severance two years later, we get the news: The company is bankrupt.
 The products it makes so cheaply are now crap.

 Thomas Geoghegan is a Chicago-based labor lawyer.
-He is the author of six books, including Whose Side Are You On?, The Secret Lives of Citizens, The Law in Shambles and, most recently, Were You Born on the Wrong Continent?
+He is the author of several books, including Which Side Are You On?, The Secret Lives of Citizens, The Law in Shambles, Only One Thing Can Save Us, and Were You Born on the Wrong Continent?